jaehyeonpy/hospital_info_system/README.md

 }
 ```

-try other HTTP methods, other fixtures, too!
+try other HTTP methods for the api, other apis with other HTTP methods as seen in tests.py, too!

 <br>